 Resolving human-carnivore conflict in Tanzania’s Ruaha landscape

-Therefore, there are three priorities which urgently need addressing to improve lion conservation in this important area:
+Therefore, there are two main objectives which urgently need addressing to improve lion conservation in this important area:

 African Carnivores at Woodland Park Zoo